LogtalkDotOrg/logtalk-for-vscode/media/settings.md

-The configure the extension, you need:
+To configure the extension, you need:

 The value of the `LOGTALKHOME` and `LOGTALKUSER` environment variables as absolute paths.
 On macOS or Linux, you can use a terminal to run the commands: